arciisine/nodesh/README.md

 #### $stdout

-Simple method that allows any sequence to be automatically written to stdout
+Simple method that allows any sequence to be automatically written to stdout.
+`Buffer` data will be written as is, and all other data will be treated as line-oriented output with newlines appended.

 ```typescript
 get $stdout(this: AsyncIterable<T>): Writable;